qianlonghua/BioPIE/README.md

 ### train and validate
 Currently, NER and RE are two tasks that can be trained and validated on different-level corpora and various DL models.

+Before training and validation, if necessary, a full article is broken into several paragraphs, and a paragraph is splitted into several sentences.
+Thereafter sentences are tokenized and transformed to instances, such as sequences with continuous entity labels for NER and relation instances with discrete relation types for RE.

 For NER, sentences are tokenized and each token is labeled with entity type in a sequence level.
 Data are trained in token level using Lstm, Lstm Crf and Bert model.